Only have 1 week in Sri Lanka? Read on for my express 1 week Sri Lanka itinerary to help you make the most of your time!

 Is 1 week enough for Sri Lanka?

 Sri Lanka is only about 430 KM tall and 220 KM wide, but don’t let its compact size fool you: it is extremely time consuming to travel around the island and it can take hours upon hours to travel from place to place as the roads can be extremely congested.
-There’s also a ton to see and do in Sri Lanka: from the heritage sites in central Sri Lanka’s Cultural Triangle and waterfalls and lush tea plantations in hill country to the beaches along the south coast of Sri Lanka – you’ll never be bored.
+So, is 7 days enough for Sri Lanka?
+There’s a ton to see and do in Sri Lanka: from the heritage sites in central Sri Lanka’s Cultural Triangle and waterfalls and lush tea plantations in hill country to the beaches along the south coast of Sri Lanka – you’ll never be bored.

 Wondering how long to spend in Sri Lanka?
 In my opinion the “ideal” amount of time to spend in Sri Lanka for a first time visitor is between 2-4 weeks.
 However, I’m fully cognizant of the fact that not everyone can up and leave their home or job for weeks at a time, nor might you want to.

 If you’re looking for a straight forward 1 week itinerary for Sri Lanka for first time visitors, then this is the route I would recommend.
-The only caveat is that you will visit fewer cities and the pace is less leisurely due to the amount of travel required.
+The only caveat is that you will visit fewer cities and the pace is less leisurely due to the amount of travel required – with only 7 days in Sri Lanka you are unlikely to have enough time to venture to some of the more far-flung destinations such as Kalpitiya, Trincomalee or Arugam Bay (unless you’re traveling for a specific purpose such as kitesurfing or surfing).
 This itinerary also does not include the iconic train journey from Kandy to Ella (or vice versa) as it eats up the better part of a full day of travel.